wchang17/js-dc-5/09-templating/assignment.md

 If you can think of other features to add, go for it!

+# Final Project
+Submit 3 ideas for your final project as a pull request to [this](https://github.com/ga-students/JS-DC-4-FinalProject) repository by April 4th!
+Put your project ideas in a `readme.md` file with bullet points explaining each idea.

+# Extra Reading
 For your skimming (or skipping) pleasure:
 - [You Might Not Need jQuery](http://youmightnotneedjquery.com/)